DisenBooth: Identity-Preserving Disentangled Tuning for Subject-Driven Text-to-Image Generation: Experiments

-\textbf{More Flexible and Controllable Generation with $f_i$.} In Figure~\ref{fig:can} and~\ref{fig:different}, we only combine the identity-relevant information $P_s$ with other text prompts to obtain $f'_s$ as the condition.
-As aforementioned, if we want to inherit some characteristics of the input image $x_i$, we can add the visual embedding $f_i$ to $f'_s$ with a user-defined weight $\eta$, i.e., the condition is $f'_s + \eta f_i$.
+\textbf{More Flexible and Controllable Generation with $f_i$.} As aforementioned, if we want to inherit some characteristics of the input image $x_i$, we can add the visual embedding $f_i$ to $f'_s$ with a user-defined weight $\eta$, i.e., the condition is $f'_s + \eta f_i$.
 In Figure~\ref{fig:interpolate}, with the same text prompt \textit{``a $S^*$ dog on the Great Wall''} to obtain $f'_s$, we select two different images of the \textit{dog} to obtain $f_i$, and the weight $\eta$ is changed linearly from 0.0 to 0.8.
 The results show that with larger $\eta$, the generated image will be more similar to the reference image.
 With a relatively small $\eta$, the generated image can simultaneously conform to the text and inherit some reference image characteristics, which gives a more flexible and controllable generation.
 However, as $\eta$ becomes large, the text prompt will be ignored and the generated image will be the same as the reference image.
 This phenomenon means the identity-irrelevant part will impair the subject-driven text-to-image generation, which inspires us to disentangle the tuning process.
-We provide more generation results and the effectiveness validation of the designed components in the appendix and the project page.
+Additionally, we can also use $f_i$ to generate other images that have the characteristics of the identity-irrelevant information of $x_i$.
+In Figure~\ref{fig:composition}, we use $f_i$ to generate other objects, such as ``a cat''.
+We can see that the generated image inherits the pose and the background of the input image, which further shows the flexibility of our DisenBooth.